 - Because it’s so smooth, the outer body can get a bit slippery during longer grinding sessions where sweat may develop on your palms.

 Knock Aergrind - $159.99

 The Aergrind may just be the ultimate grinder for the frugal traveler.
 Designed to fit inside an Aeropress plunger, the Aergrind is the smallest grinder in our lineup and makes for the perfect addition to your hiking or camping gear, or even a home brewing setup.
-This economical grinder offers similar grind quality to other premium models for a fraction of the price.
+Beyond being designed with the Aeropress in mind, it also performs best when grinding for that or similar hybrid brewing methods such as the Delter Press.
+If that is your favorite way to brew, then this economical grinder offers similar grind quality to other premium models for a fraction of the price.

 Fit and Finish

 The Aergrind features a 38mm ceramic-coated steel burr set, familiar to those who’ve used the Feldgrind or Feld2.
 The Aergrind stands only 14.5cm high and has a diameter of 4.7cm.
 A simple removable steel handle with a plastic knob fits over the center shaft against a thin black plastic lid.
 The Aergrind also features dual bearing mounts and an anodized unibody milled from aluminum.
 Like Knock’s other grinders, the diameter of the Aergrind feels perfect for the hand and grinding is smooth.